Exercise after pregnancy: How to get started

 When you're caring for a newborn, finding time for exercise can be challenging.
 Hormonal changes can make you emotional and some days you might feel too tired for a full workout.
 But don't give up.
 Seek the support of your partner, family and friends.
 Schedule time for physical activity.
 Exercise with a friend to stay motivated.
 Include your baby, either in a stroller while you walk or lying next to you on the floor while you do abdominal exercises.

-Exercise after pregnancy might not be easy — but it can do wonders for your well-being, as well as give you the energy you need to care for your newborn.
+Exercise after pregnancy might not be easy — but it can do wonders for your well-being, and give you the energy you need to care for your newborn.